joshuboi77/Feza/README.md

 Verify `GITHUB_TOKEN` is set or `gh` CLI is authenticated: `gh auth status`

 **Tap push fails**
+Feza automatically tries to detect authentication in this order: `gh auth token`, `GITHUB_TOKEN`, then `TAP_PAT`.
+If all fail, ensure:
+- `gh` CLI is authenticated: `gh auth login` or `gh auth status`
-Ensure `TAP_PAT` environment variable is set with a token that has write access to your tap repository.
+- Or set `TAP_PAT` or `GITHUB_TOKEN` environment variable with `repo` scope
+- Token must have write access to your tap repository
+- For CI/CD, set the token as a GitHub Actions secret

 ## FAQ

 **Q: Can Feza work with Python CLI tools?**
 A: Yes!
-Feza works with Python tools, but it does not automatically detect Python or create wrappers.
-You must manually create wrapper scripts (see [Python CLI Tools](#python-cli-tools)) that import your package—this is how Feza releases itself.
-Alternatively, use PyInstaller/cx_Freeze to create standalone executables if you prefer.
+Feza works with Python tools and automatically detects them

 **Q: Does Feza support Windows?**
 A: Not yet in v0.x.
 Windows MSI/winget support is planned for future versions.